andrewbowen19/blueView/README.md

 ## **TODO:**

-- [] Add dropdown, app layout functions to utils
+- [X] Add dropdown, app layout functions to utils
-- [] Figure out simplecast individual state API call for geo bubble chart
+- [X] Figure out simplecast individual state API call for geo bubble chart
-- [] Research hosting platforms compatible with plotly (AWS might be feasible here)
+- [X] Research hosting platforms compatible with plotly (AWS might be feasible here)
 - [] Look into JSON parsing error ('countries', 'collection', etc.) when converting to pandas df
 - [] Dream up some new visualizations!
+- [] Add network-level dtaa to db for faster pulls on login than API call